-The Youth Opportunities Program (YOP) is a leadership and grantmaking program for City of Boulder youth.
-The program promotes youth civic engagement and leadership development, organizes community events, and provides technical and financial assistance to youth-serving organizations.
+The Youth Opportunities Program (YOP) is a leadership program for City of Boulder youth.
+The YOP promotes youth civic engagement and leadership development, organizes community events, and provides youth perspective and recommendations on city and community projects, issues and initiatives.

 Since 1994 the YOP has:

-- Allocated over two million dollars in sales tax funds to provide more than 100,000 youth with access to cultural, educational and recreational activities
+- allocated more than two million dollars in sales tax funds to provide more than 100,000 youth with access to cultural, educational, and recreational activities;

-- Funded programs in over 150 schools and organizations
+- funded youth-serving or -supporting programs in more than 150 schools and organizations; and

-- Fostered young people contributing over 55,000 hours of volunteer service to the community
+- compensated young people for contributing more than 55,000 hours of volunteer service to the community.

-- EFAA (Emergency Family Assistance Association) received hundreds of pounds of toiletries donated by middle school students.
+- A toiletry drive benefiting the Emergency Family Assistance Association (EFAA) with hundreds of pounds of toiletries donated by students.

-- A 12-year-old applies for a grant enabling her to attend summer camp and receives her first personal check.
+- A 12-year-old paying for her own summer camp with money she earned in exchange for and receives her first personal check.

-A significant aspect of the YOP is the Youth Opportunities Advisory Board (YOAB), which is comprised of 16 students from four local high schools.
+YOP does this work through the Youth Opportunities Advisory Board (YOAB), which is made up of 16 students from four local public and private high schools.